-City Funds announced today an investment of £150,000 into Ambition Community Energy (ACE), a community-owned business developing plans to build a 4.2 MegaWatt wind turbine between Severn Beach and Avonmouth.
+City Funds has made an investment of £750,000 into Ambition Community Energy (ACE), a community-owned business developing plans to build a 4.2 MegaWatt wind turbine between Severn Beach and Avonmouth.
 The investment will allow ACE to complete the planning and pre-construction stages of the turbine that will generate enough clean energy to power the equivalent of approximately 3,850 houses, putting £1.5m into the hands of the community over the 30-year lifespan of the project.

 A wholly-owned subsidiary of Ambition Lawrence Weston (ALW), ACE was established in 2018 as a means of deliver the green energy ambitions of the Lawrence Weston Community Plan.
 In addition to saving a total of 94 MegaTonnes of C02, the wind turbine will generate £50,000 for ALW each year, which will in turn be reinvested into local fuel poverty mitigation and other community benefits.

 Mark Pepper, Development Manager at Ambition Lawrence Weston, said:

 “Without the support and funding from City Funds this project would have stopped dead in its tracks.
 Now we have the funding needed to help secure planning permission.
 This will ensure the project delivers a mass of community benefits to Lawrence Weston and the surrounding areas.
 Not only will this project provide the direct environmental and financial benefits to Ambition Lawrence Weston, but we also hope this will give confidence to other community groups to make positive ambitious changes to their own communities in the future.”